enricperera/mitkRWSegmentationPlugin/README.md

       vol. 28, no. 11, pp. 1768–1783, nov 2006.

-  The plug-in allows the user to select the image that they want to segment, as well as two prior segmentations, one corresponding to foreground and the other to background.
-When executing the algorithm, a binary image corresponding to the segmentation of the foreground will be returned.
+  The plug-in allows the user to select the image that they want to segment, as well as a single multilabel prior image, or many single label prior imags.
+  The algorithm will return a segmentation image with all the labels (the highest value label will be assigned a value of 0).
   Additionally, a GPU RW solver will also be installed if the user has CUDA in their system.
 Otherwise, only a CPU solver will be available.
   In any case, the user can specify how many threads the CPU solver can use.

-  If no UI is required, or for obtaining a multilable segmentation, the core RW filters (CPU and GPU) can be found here:
+  If no UI is required, the core RW filters (CPU and GPU) can be found here:

   - https://github.com/enricperera/itkRWSegmentationFilter